latest nhpb_banner 1__compressed2

 Rental assistance in Montana.

-There are several programs as well as agencies across Montana that provide rental assistance.
-They can offer both long term support from section 8 vouchers as well as emergency help.
-What may be provided to an income qualified family includes a grant to help with rent, information on eviction prevention services from legal aid, and even temporary housing or security deposit help.
-Those solutions, and others noted below, may all be combined into solutions that allow tenants to receive assistance with their rent.
+Find a list of organizations in Montana that help struggling people pay their rent.
+They can offer both long term support as well as emergency financial help.
+What may be provided to an income qualified family includes a grant to help with rent, information on eviction prevention services using legal aid, and even housing vouchers or security deposit help.
+Learn more on where to get rental assistance in Montana, with the contact information below.

-When a family needs to move, or if they are homeless, there are also security deposit programs in Montana.
+When a family needs to move, or if they are homeless, there are also rehousing -security deposit assistance programs in Montana.
 These focus on paying for up-front moving costs.
 Not only may a portion of the deposit be paid, but there may also be funds for paying first month's rent on a new apartment, money for lease applications fees and more.
-A combination of loans as well as grants are used in Montana for these housing costs.

 Often when a resident of Montana needs help with paying their rent, they are in need of support for other housing needs.
 Applicants should also be sure to ask about other programs.
-As there may be everything from energy or heating bill help to rental programs that focus on single mothers, the disabled, or low to moderate income seniors citizens.
+As there may be everything from energy or heating bill help to income based housing programs that focus on single mothers, the disabled, or seniors citizens.

 Human Resource Development Council

-Action For Eastern Montana works out of an office at 608 North Merriamin Miles City.
+Action For Eastern Montana works out of an office at 18 N 8th St, Miles City, MT 59301.
 The agency runs the Section 8 Rental Assistance program as well.
 This is similar to above in that it focuses on families in or near poverty.
 Clients to the service need to pay up to 30% of their income for their rental costs as well, so they need to contribute.
-The zip code is 59301, or dial 1-800-227-0703.
+Call (406) 234-8028.

 They support the homeless in Montana.
-There are free meals, clothing, laundry, and counseling.
-Clients can be referred to transitional housing programs and also get help in applying for rental assistance (after they are stable).
+Clients can be referred to transitional housing programs and also get help in applying for rental assistance as part of rehousing (after they are stable).

 Good Samaritan

 Many financial aid programs are offered from the Assistance Ministry.
-There is everything from funds to pay for gasoline or car repairs to utility bills as well as direct housing costs.
-This ranges from rent to mortgages, shelter, and even free furniture.
+There is everything from funds to pay for tenant utility bills as well as direct housing costs.
+This ranges from rent to shelter and even storage costs.
 A focus of the charity is on stopping homelessness, and one time rent help is a focus of that.

 Salvation Army in Montana

-They offer emergency services.
-This includes everything from rent help to dental care, free furniture for a new home, and more.
-Other housing programs in include shelter or lodging, motel vouchers, and utility help (which is often combined with rental grants).
+They offer emergency services, including money to pay back rent, from multiple locations.
+Other resources in Montana include free furniture for a new leased apartment, emergency motel vouchers during the winter and more.
+Other housing programs in include shelter and utility help (which is often combined with rental grants).

 • Havre Center is at 322 3rd Street, Havre, Montana 59501.
 Phone - 406-265-6411